thesaltree/low-level-design-golang/README.md

 - **Concurrency with RWMutex**: Manages concurrent reads and writes to shared data (such as posts and users) to avoid race conditions.
 - **Error Handling**: Provides informative error messages for actions such as attempting to interact with nonexistent users or posts.
 - **Encapsulation of Features**: Each feature (users, posts, friendships) is encapsulated in a separate manager class, promoting modularity and ease of maintenance.

+## Meeting Scheduler

+The sixth project in this repository is a Meeting Scheduler, a system that simulates meeting scheduling for users.
+It demonstrates the following concepts:

+- Observer pattern for notifying users about scheduled meetings.
+- Book meeting for muliple users in particular time slot, so that room slot does not collide with each other.
+- Room calendar management, tracking when a room is booked or available.
+- Concurrency control, preventing scheduling conflicts in real time.

+### Features

+- Book and cancel meetings seamlessly.
+- Prevent double booking, allowing reservations only if the time slot is available.
+- Capacity-based booking, ensuring a room can only be booked if it has enough seats for all attendees.
+- Automated notifications to inform users about meeting bookings or cancellations.
+- Fetching all free rooms for a specific time slot.

 ## Contributing Guidelines
 Contributions to expand this repository with more low-level system design problems and solutions are welcomed.
 Here’s how you can contribute: